Dantex777/Dantex777/README.md

 - 👋 Hi there, I’m @Dantex777.
 - 👀 I’m interested in programming focusing on machine learning and AI.
 I´m passionate about videogames, especially in platform and adventure games (I love League of legends and legend of Zelda).
 - 🌱 I’m currently learning python, CSS, Java and developing my English.
-- 💞️ I’m looking to collaborate on anyu kind of projects, where I can learn and develop my skills.
+- 💞️ I’m looking to collaborate on any kind of projects, where I can learn and develop my skills.
 - 📫 How to reach me?
 You can write me through this email: davidfg77777@gmail.com

 ***************************************************************************************************************************************